gary-archer/oauth.cloudnative.base/README.md

 # Cloud Native Data

-A repo to rehearse Kubernetes data deployment scenarios on a development computer.\
+A repo to rehearse Kubernetes data deployment scenarios, primarily on a development computer.\
 The example uses simple Wordpress and MySQL components.

 ## 1. Docker Basic